Updated: Jul 11

 Hopefully in the present, chocolate lovers will forgo colonialism and taste cacao without sugar.

 More info about it can be found in this awesome video.

 With any luck, consumers all over the world, will reach for a beverage of chocolate instead of a bar.
 It’s the way it was originally consumed.

 The most important thing however, whichever era you live in, is taste.

 If it doesn’t taste good, you won’t take it.

 So even if its pure cacao in a ceremonial setting that you are consuming, it should still be complex, rich, dark and acceptably bitter.

 A cacao ceremony won’t have sugar.
-In fact you can read about how some are using it as a drug here.
+In fact you can read about how some are using it as a drug (like sugar) here.
 But it is not addictive so its likely to stay a sugar free health drink.

 So, how do you know if you will like that taste of your ceremonial cacao?
 Drink it!
 How are you going to take this medicine in a ceremonial setting is up to you.
 Slow, fast, meditative.
 Its all good.
 A cacao ceremony holds space for everyone to express themselves authentically.
 Otherwise it will be available at weddings, graduations and other celebrations where ritual is embraced.
 Ritualize your consumption and you are on your way to grasping cacao ceremonies.
 Its best understood through personal experience.
 You can read about a personal ceremonial cacao experience here.
 A cacao ceremony is something personal.
 And its also perfect for groups.
 A cacao ceremony is a lot of things and many experienced folks will tell you about the myriad of different types.